-I’m maintaining trail cameras for the Bay Area Puma Project ( which is part of the Felidae Conservation Fund ), documenting and writing about animals living their lives.
-Originally my focus was on the local mountain lions and bobcats, but after following individual animals from a variety of species it is clear that there’s a richer story to tell.
+I’m maintaining trail cameras, documenting and writing about the local wildlife as it adjusts to an increasing human population.
+Originally my focus was on the local mountain lions and bobcats, but after following individual animals of a variety of species it is clear that there’s a richer story to tell.

 The cameras show the interconnectedness of all living things as well as the increasing vulnerability and fragility of the local ecosystem as human expansion fragments habitats and encroaches on the shrinking wild lands.